-In an effort to address global environmental and social challenges and promote connectivity conservation, three of the world’s largest conservation initiatives have formed a new trans-Tasman alliance.
+In an effort to address global environmental and social challenges and promote connectivity conservation, three of the world’s leading conservation initiatives have formed a new trans-Tasman alliance.

-The Connecting Across Large Landscapes Australia New Zealand (CALLANZ) network –comprising the Great Eastern Ranges Initiative and Gondwana Link in Australia and New Zealand’s Reconnecting Northland – was formed in response to the need to rapidly ramp up efforts to halt and reverse the degradation of the environment for people and planet.
+The Conservation Across Large Landscapes Australia New Zealand (CALLANZ) network – comprising the Great Eastern Ranges Initiative and Gondwana Link in Australia and New Zealand’s Reconnecting Northland – was formed in response to the need to rapidly ramp up efforts to halt and reverse the degradation of the environment for people and planet.

 “Connectivity conservation – which protects, connects and restores landscapes at scale– provides a comprehensive, integrated natural solution to many of our greatest environmental, social and economic challenges.
 Issues such as climate change, biodiversity loss, disease spread and declining community health,” said Gary Howling, Executive Director of the Great Eastern Ranges Initiative.

 “The CALLANZ network harnesses the power of collaboration and knowledge sharing to further enhance the impact we can all have on the ground.
 There are many commonalities between the three initiatives, and it’s often by working across borders and sharing ideas that we can identify new, innovative solutions to the complex problems we are facing.”

 In acknowledgment of the official start of the UN Decade on Ecosystem Restoration on 5 June, CALLANZ has launched a new webinar series to aid the practice and science of connectivity conservation through the sharing of knowledge, tools and lessons learned.

 “We welcome the launch of this vital decade which could not come at a more critical time.
 The COVID-19 pandemic and 2019-2020 bushfire crisis have highlighted the urgent need for us to prevent, halt and reverse the degradation of our environment.
 What we do over the next ten years is pivotal,” says Gary.